alexandergerber/courses-tsa/chapter3.md

 xp: 100
 ```

-For both model selection and model diagnostic, the `forecast` package provides convenience functions which do most of what we have done in the previous exercises automatically.
+For both model selection and model diagnostic, the `forecast` package provides convenience functions which do what we have done in the previous exercises automatically.
 The first one is `auto.arima()`.
 This function fits a lot of different models and returns the model with the best result in terms of a specified criteria (e.g. AIC).

 The second one is `checkresiduals()`.
 If provided with a model object this function extracts the residuals, performs a Ljung-Box test and plots the ACF.